FAQs

 While there are many variables, an irrigation system should last at least 10 years.
 Many last 15+ but with the heat some timers may fail sooner.
 The Valley also has hard water which can often reduce the life of the valves.

-Two years parts and labor.
+Five years parts and labor.

 Without doing some investigation it’s hard to say.
 But if leaks in the house and pool have been eliminated then the irrigation would be the next area to check.
 The most common issue is the timer is set for multiple waterings and no one realizes it.
 If the timer is fine than checking to make sure the main line and valves are leaking would be next.
 Often a valve will be slowly weeping which would be an easy fix.
 Give us a call and we can stop out for a free estimate.